Personnel Policy

 The duly appointed library board shall have all management rights, authorities, and responsibilities as stated in Wisconsin Statutes, Chapter 43.

-1. The library board shall select, appoint, and, when necessary for valid reasons, dismiss the director of the library.
+1. The library board shall select, appoint, and, when necessary for valid reasons, dismiss the Library Director.

-2. The library board shall establish all other positions and all starting wages and benefit levels for all library staff.
+2. The library board shall establish all other positions and all wages for all library staff.

 B. Administrative Policy:

-1. The director shall be responsible to the library board in matters pertaining to and concerning the library; be present at monthly board meetings and prepare and present such reports and meeting documents as requested.
+1. The Library Director shall be responsible to the library board in matters pertaining to and concerning the library; be present at monthly library board meetings and prepare and present such reports and meeting documents as requested.

-2. The director shall maintain financial records in an efficient manner; present periodic reports to the library board and to the municipal governing body; prepare the draft of the annual budget to be presented to the library board, and assist trustees with presenting the adopted appropriation request to the municipal governing body.
+2. The Library Director shall maintain financial records in an efficient manner; present periodic reports to the library board and to the municipal governing body; prepare the draft of the annual budget to be presented to the library board; and assist trustees with presenting the adopted appropriation request to the municipal governing body.

-3. The director shall hold regular meetings with staff and/or volunteers for training and interpreting board policy.
+3. The Library Director shall hold regular meetings with staff and/or volunteers for training and interpreting library board policy.

-4. The director will be responsible for preparing annual performance reviews for library staff.
+4. The Library Director will be responsible for preparing annual performance reviews for library staff.

-5. The director shall have the responsibility for collection development for all materials in the library; this includes selection, ordering, processing, weeding, and inventory of the collections according to the guidelines in the policy.
+5. The Library Director shall have the responsibility for collection development for all materials in the library; this includes selection, ordering, processing, weeding, and inventory of the collections according to the guidelines in the Collection Development & Maintenance Policy.

-6. The director will recommend changes in or additions to library policies as needed.
+6. The Library Director will recommend changes in or additions to library policies as needed.

-7. The director will perform preparatory work to assist the library board with regular library planning.
+7. The Library Director will perform preparatory work to assist the library board with regular library planning.

-All persons employed by the Boulder Junction Public Library to fill a paid position shall serve a probationary period, during which time he/she may be dismissed without just cause.
-In this case, the town’s grievance policy will not apply.
+Newly hired employees shall serve a probationary period, during which time they may be dismissed without just cause.
+In this case, the Town of Boulder Junction grievance policy will not apply.
 The probationary period shall continue for six months from date of hire, providing the employee’s performance is satisfactory.
 The probationary period may be extended not to exceed six additional months if, in the opinion of the library board, an extended period is necessary to fully evaluate the employee.
 During the probationary period, the probationary employee must exhibit an ability to learn and handle the job for which he/she was hired.
 Upon successful completion of the probationary period, the employee will assume regular employee status and the six-month probationary period will be included in accrued time of employment as counted toward employee benefits.

-Job descriptions and salary guidelines have been approved by the library board.
+Job descriptions and salaries have been approved by the library board.
 They are subject to regular revision so that they will remain equitable for both the library and the staff.

-The library employees’ wages and benefits are established by the library board.
+The library employees’ wages are established by the library board.
 The library employees’ annual wage increases will be approved by the library board and awarded in January.

 Eligible library employees are required to participate in retirement benefits under the Wisconsin Retirement System (WRS).
-Employees shall contribute the employee’s share of the WRS-required contribution per Wisconsin State Law and the town will pay the town’s matching amount per WRS.
+Employees shall contribute the employee’s share of the WRS-required contribution per Wisconsin State Law and the Town will pay the Town’s matching amount per WRS.
 The contribution amount is determined on an annual basis by the WRS.
-Contact the Town Clerk/Treasurer for more information.
+Contact the Town Clerk for more information.

 Library employees must work 30 hours per week or more to be eligible for health insurance through the Town of Boulder Junction.

-If you elect to participate in the Town’s insurance plans, coverage will begin on the first day of employment.
-If insurance is declined, employees are eligible to enroll in the future provided enrollment is requested within 31 days of specific qualifying events; marriage, birth, adoption, or placement for adoption, divorce, or involuntary loss of other group health insurance coverage.
+If you elect to participate in the Town’s insurance plan, coverage will begin on the first day of employment.
+If insurance is declined, employees are eligible to enroll in the future provided enrollment is requested within 31 days of specific qualifying events: marriage, birth, adoption, or placement for adoption, divorce, or involuntary loss of other group health insurance coverage.

+• Consistent with the Town handbook, full-time employees have a regular work schedule of a minimum of 30 hours a week (including sanctioned time off).
 Full-time employees will accrue PTO based on length of service as defined below.
 PTO is added to the employee’s bank annually on January 1.
 The employee’s length of service on January 1 determines the amount of PTO time available during the ensuing calendar year.
-Employees may use PTO in whole day or half day increments.
-Staff members working less than 30 hours per week are not eligible for PTO.
+Employees may use PTO in one-hour increments.
+As listed above, staff members working less than 30 hours per week are not eligible for PTO.

 PTO Schedule: